Opposition party elects new leader

 Gizachew, an engineer by training and an assistant professor of chemical engineering at the Addis Ababa University, is a low-key politician who doesn’t enjoy grassroots support.
 Fans say that Gizachew has demonstrated a commitment to some basic principles that may inform his current role.
 Foremost among them are a belief in the power of diplomacy to persuade one’s adversaries, and his resoltion to stay in his country amid harassment by security forces, and lambast in the pro-government media.

 Others are disappointed that UDJ leaders failed to choose a more dynamic and high profile personality to represent the party in bid to bring a power change after more than two decades of consistent rule by one party.
 Gizachew’s lack of charisma notwithstanding, many of Ethiopia’s pro-democracy activists resent that he is someone with a reputation for conciliation.
-Professor Mesfin Woldemariam, a long-time human and political rights campaigner and the party sympathizer, said he was “extraordinarily disappointed” in Gizachew’s election.
+Professor Mesfin Woldemariam, a long-time human rights campaigner and the party sympathizer, said he was “extraordinarily disappointed” in Gizachew’s election.
 He couldn’t make out how the party leaders voted for someone who has brought down the party in previous years, he wrote on his Facebook page.

 Gizachew already served as vice president of the party under the presidency of Birtukan Midekesa.
 The UDJ was formed after the dissolution of the Coalition for Unity and Democracy (CUD), which had been the main opposition alliance in Ethiopia.
 The UDJ’s first chairperson, Birtuakn, had been the chairperson of the CUD.